alireza787b/px4xplane/README.md

 ## Project Status

-As of September 2023, this project is under progress with minimal functionality.
+As of October 2023, this project is under progress with minimal functionality.